 In recent months, I’ve been working on an advanced real estate investment amortization table with interest-only capability, fixed and variable interest rates, multiple interest calculation methods (i.e. 30/360, Actual/Actual, Actual/365, Actual/360), monthly and annual periods, duration calculation, lender yield calculation, average life calculation, static and dynamic debt service payments, and more.

 This module is meant to be added to an existing real estate financial models to provide more robust debt analysis in those cases when its needed.
 As a result, the entire module is found on one worksheet.
 Simply drag-and-drop the worksheet into your existing module, and link the cash flows from this module to your own discounted cash flow model.

 Are you an existing Accelerator member?
 Learn more about the concepts and metrics in this module, and how to build a debt tool like this here, here, here, and here.
 Not yet an Accelerator member?
-Consider becoming a member of the most comprehensive real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.
+Consider joining the real estate financial modeling training program used by top real estate companies and elite universities to train the next generation of CRE professionals.